muniah/911-call-data-visualization/solution.md

 plt.legend(bbox_to_anchor=(1.05, 1), loc=2, borderaxespad=0.)
 ```

     <matplotlib.legend.Legend at 0x1a19d861d0>

 ![png](output_49_1.png)

-**Did you notice something strange about the Plot?**

 _____

-** You should have noticed it was missing some Months, let's see if we can maybe fill in this information by plotting the information in another way, possibly a simple line plot that fills in the missing months, in order to do this, we'll need to do some work with pandas... **
+We have noticed that the plot was missing some Months, let's see if we can maybe
+fill in this information by plotting the information in another way, possibly a
+simple line plot that fills in the missing months, in order to do this, we'll
+need to do some work with pandas.

 ```python
 # It is missing some months!
 9,10, and 11 are not there.
 ```

-** Now create a gropuby object called byMonth, where you group the DataFrame by the month column and use the count() method for aggregation.
-Use the head() method on this returned DataFrame. **
+Now let's create a gropuby object called byMonth, where we can group the
+DataFrame by the month column and use the count() method for aggregation.
+I'll use the head() method on this returned DataFrame.

 ```python
 byMonth = df.groupby('Month').count()
 ```

 ```python
 byMonth.head()
 ```

 <div>
 <style scoped>